-A sweeping reform of further vocational training schemes was introduced in Germany in order to improve the (re-)integration of the unemployed into the labor market.
-Different instruments were set up as new devices to achieve this aim in a more effective way: (i) the introduction of a compulsory education voucher as a new allocation instrument to match those who are entitled to participate and the respective providers should initiate a considerable enhancement of the quality of continuing training by means of competition among the providers; (ii) a reinforced quality management by certifying the providing institutions and their respective FbW-programs; (iii) a modification of accessing rules.
+A sweeping reform of further vocational training schemes was introduced in Germany in 2003 in order to encourage the (re-)integration of the unemployed into the labor market.
+Different instruments were set up as new devices to achieve this goal in a more effective way: (i) the introduction of a compulsory education voucher to match those who are entitled to participate and the training providers, also to enhance the quality of continuing training by introducing competition among the providers; (ii) a reinforced quality management by certifying the training institutions and their respective FbW-programs; (iii) a modification of accessing rules.

-The changes conducted in the course of the reforms concern access to measures as well as benefit payments came into force in staggered stages starting in the beginning of 2003.
-However, the largest cut was made in early 2003 in the wake of the reorganization of access procedures to further vocational training measures, brought about by the statutory introduction of education vouchers and the introduction of a new quality management in the course of the administration reform of the FEA.
+The changes conducted in the course of the reforms concern access to measures as well as benefit payments came into force in staggered stages starting in the beginning of 2003.1 However, the largest cut was made in early 2003 in the wake of the reorganization of access procedures to further vocational training measures, brought about by the statutory introduction of education vouchers and the introduction of a new quality management in the course of the administration reform of the Federal Employment Agency (FEA).